Updated December 4, 2019

 If you will have permanent health insurance starting within 60 days of your previous coverage ending, you may even decide to wait to elect COBRA.
 Because your coverage is retroactive (as long as you pay your retroactive premiums), some people even choose to delay electing COBRA, waiting to see if they require any health care services within the first 60 days of the coverage terminating.
 However, keep in mind that COBRA coverage is significantly more expensive than a short term health insurance plan that you could purchase for that same time period.

 What If I Elect COBRA but Decide It Is Too Expensive to Continue?

 If you decide to continue your coverage under COBRA, but after a while decide that it is too expensive, you have a couple of alternative options.
 You may choose to:

 - Enroll in an Obamacare-compliant health insurance plan either on or off the exchange – if you are within 60 days of your coverage ending.
 If more than 60 days have passed since your initial coverage ended, you must wait until the next annual open enrollment period to purchase an Obamacare-compliant plan – or experience a life event that qualifies you to purchase coverage under a special enrollment period.

-Keep in mind that if you want to purchase an Obamacare-compliant plan, the process may be lengthy.
-In addition, coverage may not begin until the beginning of the next month.
+Keep in mind that if you want to purchase an Obamacare-compliant plan, coverage may not begin until the beginning of the next month.

 Short Term Medical Insurance: Cost, Features and Flexibility You Want

-There’s no doubt that for qualified individuals, it’s hard to beat the affordability, flexibility and coverage options that short term health insurance provides.
-It can be the perfect fit if you need to bridge gaps between more permanent insurance solutions by providing you the financial protection you need against unexpected health care costs.
+There’s no doubt that for qualified individuals, it’s hard to beat the flexibility and coverage options that short term health insurance provides.
+It can be a good fit if you need to bridge gaps between more permanent insurance solutions by providing you the financial protection you need against unexpected health care costs.